 Islamic banking in Islamic economics is an institution based on Islamic requirements based on the Qur'an and Hadith.
 Islamic banks are certainly different from conventional banks, which tend to be secular, where their economic activities are separated from religion.
-Refreshing Islamic thought by resurrecting a wave of ijtihad is very necessary, which is used as a means of obtaining relevant ideas from the Qur'an and as-Sunnah and then trying to formulate legal requirements based on principles.
-Therefore, Islamic economics
+7 Refreshing Islamic thought by resurrecting a wave of ijtihad is very necessary, which is used as a means of obtaining relevant ideas from the Qur'an and as-Sunnah and then trying to formulate legal requirements based on principles.
+Therefore, Islamic economics makes efforts to understand that interest is usury and replace interest with a profit sharing system.
+These two movements became one of the influences of the birth of Islamic banks.8

-5Abdullah Saeed, Bank Islam dan Bunga: Studi Kritis Larangan Riba dan Interpretasi Kontemporer (Yogyakarta: Pustaka Pelajar, 2008), p.
+5Abdullah Saeea, 5ank Islam dan Bunga: Studi Kritis Larangan Riba dan Interpretasi Kontemporer (Yogyakarta: Pustaka Pelajar, 2008), p.
 25.

 6Ibid., p.
 14-15.

-7Yadi Janwari, Pemikiran Ekonomi Islam: Dari Masa Rasulullah Hingga Masa Kontemporer (Bandung: Remaja Rosdakarya, 2016), p.
+7Yadi Janwari,23emikiran Ekonomi Islam: Dari Masa Rasulullah Hingga Masa Kontemporer (Bandung: Remaja Rosdakarya, 2016), p.
 308.